-Gunfire has erupted in South Sudan's capital, a day after President Salva Kiir said the government stopped a coup attempt and was in control of the city.
+Fresh fighting erupted in South Sudan's capital on Tuesday, a day after President Salva Kiir said his government had stopped an attempted coup.

-The United Nations Mission in South Sudan estimates 10,000 civilians have sought protection at two of its compounds in Juba, with 39 people being admitted for medical treatment.
+The United Nations Mission in South Sudan estimates 10,000 civilians have sought protection at two of its compounds in Juba, with 39 people receiving medical treatment.

 The U.S. Embassy in Juba remained closed Tuesday and reported that most cellular telephone service in the city was not working.